hubtype/botonic/doc-botonic/docs/components/components-multichannel.md

 The multichannel component allows you to provide a way to concatenate and unify messages and conversation for your WhatsApp bot.

+In this way, the bot can avoid "spamming" the conversation and just sends one long message with the relevant text only.

 ## Code

 Add the following code in your `action` files, under the `render` section.